Melak2017/alx-low_level_programming/0x02-functions_nested_loops/README.md

-a dir that shows how to write loops and function in c
+introductory dir for loops and function in c